 I can only be successful once I have my own car, my own house and my own family.

 It gave me a jolt.
 Why can’t I want something like that?
 It would be so much easier to have a goal, something tangible.

 Life follows a certain cycle.
 You get to be born in this world.
 You try hard to survive.
 Ideally, you have a family to guide you to adulthood.
 You grow up.
 You learn.
 You find work.
 You buy the things that can make you happy.
 You plan a stable future.
-You make your own family.
-You do the job that your parents did when they raise you.
+You build your own family.
+You do the job that your parents did when they raised you.
 You watch them grow up as well.
 If you’re lucky, you’d get to see your grandchildren.
 Then you have to go on.
 You die.

 Others who are not as fortunate will meet their end without going through those things.
 But most do.
 That’s why we populate the earth.

 I’ve always resented that cycle.
 I don’t think I’m up for it.
 I want to do something different.
 What that something is I still don’t know.

 Maybe I’d be a drifter.
 Once I’m no longer tied down to family responsibilities I will travel.
 I will visit the places I have read about and I will write about them.

 Or maybe I’ll be volunteer to some good cause.
 I’m always drawn to those kinds of work.
 I admire their dedication to ease human suffering.
 I want to touch people’s lives.
 I wanted to serve humanity.